ans-web07/ans-web07/README.md

 - 👋 Hi, I’m @ans-web07
-- 👀 I’m interested in fullstack development.
+- 👀 I’m a data engineer.
 - 🌱 I’m currently working on MERN Stack
-- 💞️ I’m looking to collaborate on fullstack development and software engineer roles.
+- 💞️ I’m looking to collaborate on data engineering roles.
 - 📫 How to reach me: 07anshika@gmail.com

 <!---